The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

+---

-Esprit Generation
+# Esprit Generation

 Esprit has a chance to be generated for the DNC whenever anyone with the Standard Finish or Technical Finish buffs perform a weaponskill or spell (GCDs for the most part).
 Not all actions that party members perform are able to generate esprit.

-Actions that DO Generate Esprit:
+## Actions that DO Generate Esprit:
-All offensive “weaponskills” or “spells” that are on the global cooldown This also includes weaponskills and spells that are on the GCD but have a cooldown for using it such as:
+- All offensive “weaponskills” or “spells” that are on the global cooldown
+  - This also includes weaponskills and spells that are on the GCD but have a cooldown for using it such as:
-SMN’s Egi Assault spells (except for Egi Assault when Titan-Egi / Topaz Carbuncle are summoned and performing Earthen Armor / Glittering Topaz)
+    - SMN’s Egi Assault spells (except for Egi Assault when Titan-Egi / Topaz Carbuncle are summoned and performing Earthen Armor / Glittering Topaz)
-GNB’s Gnashing Fang Combo GCDs and Sonic Break GCD NIN’s Shadow Fang GCD
+    - GNB’s Gnashing Fang Combo GCDs and Sonic Break GCD
+    - NIN’s Shadow Fang GCD
-RDM’s enchanted melee combo GCDs, Enchanted Moulinet, and Enchanted Reprise all can generate esprit because they are classified as “weaponskills” (the non-enchanted weaponskills also generate esprit)
+- RDM’s enchanted melee combo GCDs, Enchanted Moulinet, and Enchanted Reprise all can generate esprit because they are classified as “weaponskills” (the non-enchanted weaponskills also generate esprit)
-BRD’s songs (Army’s Paeon / Mage’s Ballad / Wanderer’s Minuet) since they are classified as “spells” despite being on the oGCD
+- BRD’s songs (Army’s Paeon / Mage’s Ballad / Wanderer’s Minuet) since they are classified as “spells” despite being on the oGCD
-Healer Role Action “Repose” and BLM’s “Sleep”
+- Healer Role Action “Repose” and BLM’s “Sleep”

-Actions that DO NOT Generate Esprit:
+## Actions that DO NOT Generate Esprit:
-All oGCD “abilities”
+- All oGCD “abilities”
-Healing spells and other non-damage dealing weaponskills or spells (such as BLM’s Umbral Soul, MNK’s Form Shift, and SMN’s Egi Assault when using Titan-Egi / Topaz Carbuncle for Earthen Armor / Glittering Topaz)
+- Healing spells and other non-damage dealing weaponskills or spells (such as BLM’s Umbral Soul, MNK’s Form Shift, and SMN’s Egi Assault when using Titan-Egi / Topaz Carbuncle for Earthen Armor / Glittering Topaz)
-“Abilities” that are on the GCD including
+- “Abilities” that are on the GCD including
-NIN’s Ninjutsus/Mudras including Kassatsu Ninjutsu and Ten Chi Jin Ninjutsus SAM’s Tsubame-gaeshi (the Kaeshi Iaijutsus) and Meditate MNK’s Meditation and Form Shift
+  - NIN’s Ninjutsus/Mudras including Kassatsu Ninjutsu and Ten Chi Jin Ninjutsus
+  - SAM’s Tsubame-gaeshi (the Kaeshi Iaijutsus) and Meditate
+  - MNK’s Meditation and Form Shift
-DNC’s Standard / Technical Step, Standard / Technical Finish, and all intermittent dance steps “Weaponskills” and “Spells” cast by pets (since the pets do not gain the esprit buff) MCH’s Automaton Queen’s 2 “weaponskills” (Arm Punch and Roller Dash) SMN’s Pet actions that are classified as spells
+  - DNC’s Standard / Technical Step, Standard / Technical Finish, and all intermittent dance steps
+- “Weaponskills” and “Spells” cast by pets (since the pets do not gain the esprit buff)
+  - MCH’s Automaton Queen’s 2 “weaponskills” (Arm Punch and Roller Dash)
+  - SMN’s Pet actions that are classified as spells
-NIN’s Bunshin GCD effects
+  - NIN’s Bunshin GCD effects
-DRK’s Living Shadow
+  - DRK’s Living Shadow

 Based on early testings watching how much esprit is generated on a job by job basis, it was estimated that DNC’s esprit generation on weaponskills is approximately 30% chance to generate 10 esprit per weaponskill.
 For all other jobs, the esprit generation rate is approximately 20% to generate 10 esprit per weaponskill or spell.
-These esprit generation rates are assumptions and have not been 100% confirmed.
+*These esprit generation rates are assumptions and have not been 100% confirmed.
 Whether different jobs have slightly different esprit generation rates is unknown (despite some speculation and potentially mistranslated information about DNC from information before Shadowbringers).
 In order to confirm this information, large amounts of data would need to be collected for many runs of different jobs.
-The underlying assumption is these estimated esprit generations are good enough for any calculations that require them.
+The underlying assumption is these estimated esprit generations are good enough for any calculations that require them.*

 During Technical Finish, the other 6 party members who do not have the Standard Finish buff will gain an esprit generation buff for 20 seconds.
 You and your dance partner will retain the normal amount of esprit generation you had before.
 Under Technical Finish, instead of 2 people contributing to your esprit generation, there are 8 people contributing to your esprit generation (effectively quadrupling this generation rate for 20 seconds).

+---

-Improvisation
+# Improvisation

 Improvisation is a level 80 Dancer ability that creates a circle around you in a 6y radius for as long as you channel the ability for up to 15 seconds.
 This ability will generate esprit based on how many party members are standing in the circle.
 When used in combat, it will generate 3 esprit + 1 for each party member who is in your circle per server tick (so if all 7 other party members are standing in it, it will generate 10 esprit per server tick).
 The ideal time to use Improvisation is during downtime when the boss is untargetable (such as a phase change).
 If channeled for the full duration, you can generate up to 60 esprit if everyone is standing in your circle.
 Additionally, it will grant a 10% healing buff for anyone standing in the circle.
 Since this ability is channeled, it will cancel the auto attack when initiating.
 You can potentially weave this ability in between GCDs when the whole party is standing together to “fish” for esprit.
 Due to the potential loss of an auto attack, this is a marginal gain at best, and a loss if you do not have all 7 party members in the circle (missing even 1 party member will cause you to only generate 9 esprit which effectively cannot contribute to a Saber Dance -- 49 esprit is not enough to use Saber Dance while 50 is).